dynatrace-oss/CustomerSuccess/README.md

 # :tada: :tada: Welcome to the Customer Success hub :tada: :tada:

-You'll find open source solutions that help you leveling up your observability game with Dynatrace.
+You'll find open source solutions that help you level up your observability game with Dynatrace.

 ## Dynatrace Tenant Review
 *The assistant that helps you get the maximum value from the Dynatrace platform.*